jwuensche/enkei/README.md

 ## Known Limitations / TODOs

+- [ ] Handle Output Changes
+    > It would be a nice to have to handle addition and removal of monitors
+    > while running.
+Changes required would be to connect to the gdk
+    > DisplayManager and interact with these proclaimed changes.
+The delay in
+    > which this should happen is best to be kept low, so long-time animations
+    > will have to interrupted.

 - [ ] More efficient image rendering for animation steps

     > We create new cairo surface for separate animation steps, this leads to